ifandelse/writing/smashingmag/lux_take2.md

 ```

 ### Why Not Both?
-It's not uncommon – especially if remote data API wrappers are involved – to need both the actionCreator and actionListener mixins. lux provides a convenience method for this, unsurprisingly named `actionCreatorListener`.
+It's not uncommon – especially if remote data API wrappers are involved – to need both actionCreator and actionListener mixins. lux provides a convenience method for this, unsurprisingly named `actionCreatorListener`.
 In the flux-comparison example, the wrapper around the mock remote data API uses this:

 ```
 // WebAPIUtils.js